 There are many things to do in Shenandoah National Park, but the most popular is hiking.
 The Appalachian Trail runs through this park and can be hiked for miles on end with some of the best views of nature you’ll find anywhere.
 There’s also a plethora of waterfalls that will make your trek feel like it went by quickly as well as numerous trails available in order to explore more than just one part of the park.

-There are plenty other activities at Shenandoah National Park including camping, fishing, mountain biking or horseback riding if those interests suit you better.
+There are plenty of other activities at Shenandoah National Park including camping, fishing, mountain biking, or horseback riding if those interests suit you better.

 18. Mount Rainier National Park, Washington

 The number 18 on our list of National Parks in the U.S.A, Mount Rainier National Park is a national park in Washington and the largest mountain range in the Cascade Range.
 The park has over 250 glaciers, including 14 active volcanoes as well as numerous rivers such as Stevens and Nisqually Rivers.
 It also has waterfalls, lakes (e.g., Longmire), old-growth forests of Douglas fir trees up to 3000 years old that are considered some of the oldest living things on earth today, wildflowers abundant with more than 2000 different species, mammals like black bears or cougars; amphibians like frogs or salamanders; reptiles such.

 What to do in Mount Rainier National Park?

 The best way to experience the park is by hiking, whether it’s a short hike or an overnight backpacking trip.
 The Mount Rainier National Park website has plenty of information on what trails are open and closed during different seasons so you can pick a time that works for your plans.
 There are also some amazing campsites in the area where you might want to stay if you’re looking for somewhere close enough but don’t mind roughing it!